 Of his journey here they wrote: “Letaba went through the normal customs clearance and was immediately handed over to the waiting crew that largely comprised Ministry of Tourism Wildlife and Antiquities officials, UWEC staff, South African Airways- Uganda Representatives, animal enthusiasts, media who drove the king of the jungle to the quarantine facility at Uganda Wildlife Education Centre (UWEC) popularly known as Entebbe Zoo.”

-It was infectious, any tourism, wildlife and travel enthusiast really should have felt as excited as the UWEC folk were.
+It was infectious, and tourism, wildlife, and travel enthusiast really should have felt as excited as the UWEC folk were.
 Even the China-based CGTN would later join in with footage of a healthy Letaba observably at home.
-“Letaba, a seven year old lion has quickly made himself at home in his new zoo in Uganda.
-Letaba was successfully integrated with the lionesses at Uganda's Wildlife education centre.
-Conservationists are now hoping the lion will help grow the numbers of the country's declining lion…” they captioned footage of Letaba.
+“Letaba, a seven-year-old lion has quickly made himself at home in his new zoo in Uganda.
+Letaba was successfully integrated with the lionesses at Uganda’s Wildlife education center.
+Conservationists are now hoping the lion will help grow the numbers of the country’s declining lion…” they captioned footage of Letaba.

 UWEC further reported that while addressing the visitors that turned up to receive the giant cat, Mr. James Musinguzi, the Executive Director informed the guests that the donation was granted at the Pan African Association of Zoos and Aquarium Conference held at UWEC in May 2014.

-You can therefore imagine how frustrating it was for conservationists to read that Letaba, a 10 year old lion that would have probably helped sire more cabs had to be put out after a failed attempt to tranquilize him after he in Mubende district.
+You can therefore imagine how frustrating it was for conservationists to read that Letaba, a 10-year-old lion that would have probably helped sire more cabs had to be put out after a failed attempt to tranquilize him after he was in Mubende district.
 Many have argued that though it is doing a lot to educate the public, UWEC should have done better by Letaba.
 If not for anything, it should be because Uganda needed him.